pmagdon/cloud_detection/docs/source/results.rst

 these wrongly classified pixels and reclassify them to cloud free in some cases, but not always, like we will see in the next sections.
 Taking this into account, we decide that the value 3 is convenient for the blue parameter.

-Like already explained in the section materials and methods, the value of the blue parameter variates depending on the the time passed between the dates of the two pixels being compared.
+Like already explained in the :ref:`multi-temporal-cloud-detection` section, the value of the blue parameter variates depending on the the time passed between the dates of the two pixels being compared.
 If the two pixels are far away in time, the parameter is increased.
 This temporal dependence of the blue parameter was also tested by letting it out in some runs of the algorithm.
 All results showed a better cloud mask for the case of date depending variation of the blue parameter.